-The ML50 Raised Bed Drip Kit with 50’ of 1/4” drip line and .65 @ 25 PSI pre-inserted drip emitters every 9” can be used in a wide range of layouts including planter boxes, vegetable gardens and plants in close spacing to satisfy any garden watering requirements.
-The drip kit uses drip line with emitters pre-inserted at close spacing of 9” for even uniformity along the drip line in short lengths.
-The drip line in the kit can be used to cover plants in rows or closely spaced plants within the layout.
-This kit is a complete kit containing all the parts required to install a complete system.
-This kit can be connected into a 3/4” hose garden or faucet/spigot and we highly recommend installing the 25 PSI pressure regulator (included) after the backflow preventer.
-The pressure regulator is used to lower the incoming pressure of the system to the suggested operating pressure of 25 PSI, which is within the range of recommended pressures for drip irrigation or micro sprinkler systems.
-The instruction manual for this kit can found in the kit package.
+The ML50 Raised Bed Drip Kit can be used in a wide range of layouts, including planter boxes, vegetable gardens and plants in close spacings to satisfy any garden watering requirements.
+The Raise Bed Drip Kit uses a ¼” drip line with pre-inserted drip emitters every 9” for even uniformity along short lengths of drip line.
+The drip line can be used to cover vegetable plants in rows or closely spaced plants within the layout.
+This kit contains all the parts required to install a complete system for up to 150 SF.
+It can be connected into a 3/4″ faucet/spigot or a garden hose.
+If a faucet is not adjacent to the garden or to the location of your drip irrigation installation, you may extend from the faucet using a garden hose or use additional length of ½” drip tubing (model B35 for 50‘or B36 for 100’).
+To start the installation, the backflow device can be mounted directly to the faucet or to the end of a garden hose.
+Please make sure to add the 25 PSI pressure regulator (included) after the backflow preventer.
+The pressure regulator is used to lower the incoming pressure from the faucet to the recommended operating pressure of 25 PSI, which is within the range of operating pressures for drip irrigation or micro-sprinkler systems.

 Connect the pressure regulator to the backflow preventer and attach to the faucet.
-Insert the 1/2" poly tubing into the swivel adapter compression side and screw the swivel adapter into the pressure regulator.
+Insert the 1/2″ poly tubing into the swivel adapter compression side and screw the swivel adapter into the pressure regulator.

-In front of each row punch a hole into the side of the poly tubing using the hole punch.
+In front of each row, punch a hole into the side of the poly tubing using the hole punch.

-Insert a 1/4" barb into the end of the dripline and then insert the barb into the poly tubing.
+Insert a 1/4″ barb into the end of the dripline and then insert the barb into the poly tubing.
 Run the drip line along the length of the row, repeat for each row, and leave the drip line end open.

 Note: To expand the kit we highly recommend continuing with the same model drip line.
 Review the instruction manual included with the kit for complete details.